ExitValue.ai

 What Is Your Construction Company Worth?

 Construction companies are valued on EBITDA with an asset floor based on equipment and real estate.
-General contractors sell for 3-6x EBITDA at the SMB level, with larger firms reaching 5-8x.
+General contractors sell for platform-tier earnings multiples at the SMB level, with larger firms reaching 5-8x.
 Backlog quality, bonding capacity, and equipment condition are the primary value drivers.

 550